-In preparing the financial report, responsible entities are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the responsible entities either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the directors of the Foundation are responsible for assessing the Foundation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors of the Foundation either intends to liquidate the Foundation or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Company's financial reporting process.
+The directors of the Foundation are responsible for overseeing the Foundation's financial reporting process.